Museum of Science and Industry (Chicago): Genetics: Decoding Life

 Genetics: Decoding Life looks at how genetics affect human and animal development, as well as containing a chick hatchery composed of an incubator where baby chickens hatch from their eggs and a chick pen for those that have already hatched, as well as housing genetically modified frogs, mice, and drought resistant plants.

 The chick hatchery has been part of the museum since 1956.
 About 20 chicks are hatched a day, around 140 hatch in a week, and up to 8000 hatch in a year.
 At one time, chicks would be collected by Lincoln Park Zoo to be fed to various animals, including lions, crocodiles, snakes, vultures, owls and tigers.
 This partnership between the museum and the zoo operated for decades, with about 7000 chicks being sent to the zoo each year.
 Some of the chicks hatched are of the Java species of chicken, and these are sent to a farm in La Fox, Illinois that works to preserve the rare breed.
 There have been numerous efforts to shut down the exhibit, as early as 1998 and as recent as 2017.
+The exhibit was eventually closed in 2025, and as a result the baby chicks were eventually relocated to the Farm Tech exhibit.